 If separate charging systems are added, the ground side of the charger must also be connected to the body.
 An auxiliary ground stud eyelet, can be ordered, part numbers KU5T-14436-B for single battery and standard with A739 option or jumper cable KK2V-14301-K for twin battery systems.

-Refer to: Electrical Connectors and Connections.
+4.22 Electrical Connectors and Connections

 This will be standard when pre-ordered with Special Vehicle Options, A526, A606, A607, A608, and A652 also Regular Production Order HFQ.
-For additional information on order codes Refer to: Conversion Type.

 Battery Cable Fixing Torque